fabric/fabric/sites/www/upgrading.rst

         host strings
       - Removed
-      - As with other host-string-related tools, these are gone and serve no purpose. `.Connection` is now the primary API focus and has individual attributes for all "host string" components.
+      - As with other host-string-related tools, these are gone and serve no purpose. `fabric.connection.Connection` is now the primary API focus and has individual attributes for all "host string" components.
     * - ``utils.indent`` for indenting/wrapping text (uncommonly used)
       - Pending
       - Not ported yet; ideally we'll just vendor a third party lib in Invoke.